1930 Alabama Crimson Tide football team: Kentucky

 In what was the first road game of the season, Alabama traveled to Lexington and defeated the Wildcats 19–0.
 Alabama scored its first points on a 49-yard Jimmy Moore touchdown pass to John Suther for a 6–0 lead.
 Alabama scored 13 fourth quarter points to seal the victory.
 John Campbell and Leon Long each scored a touchdown on short runs to make the final score 19–0.
-The victory improved Alabama's all-time record against Kentucky to 9–1.

 The starting lineup was: Moore (left end), Sington (left tackle), Howard (left guard), Eberdt (center), Godfrey (right guard), Clement (right tackle), Smith (right end), Campbell (quarterback), Suther (left halfback), McWright (right halfback), and Cain (fullback).